-My wife and I are expecting our first child in a few months and as part of our preparation for parenthood, the topic of college tuition has come up.
+My wife and I began thinking about college expenses when we were expecting our first child.
 With college tuition rising faster than inflation, we know that saving for college is important!

 My wife and I have started saving for our retirement and we have eliminated all debt except our mortgage, so we decided we should start planning for our children’s education costs.
-We have done a bit of research over the last few days so I want to share what I learned about 529 College Savings Plans and Coverdell Educational Savings Accounts (ESAs).
-I will start with the 529 plan and continue this mini-series by adding articles throughout the week.
+We researched several college savings opportunities, including 529 College Savings Plans and Coverdell Educational Savings Accounts (ESAs).

 What is a 529 plan?

 A 529 College Savings Plan is a tax-advantaged college investment and savings vehicle designed to encourage parents and other family members to save money to help pay future college expenses.
 Like a 401K plan, the 529 plan gets its name from the section of the Internal Revenue Code that spells out the rules for its tax advantages, deferrals, and other information.

 How Does a 529 College Savings Plan Work?

 The 529 plan owner makes contributions to the account and can assign a beneficiary to receive the money once they reach college age.
 The plan and money stay in the owner’s name until the money is withdrawn by the beneficiary for educational expenses.